-- Material or information that may indicate the intent of the transaction, including: - any advice obtained by the company concerning the transaction; - any correspondence concerning the transaction; - minutes of meetings or other documents in which the transaction is considered; - records of discussions with directors and other parties concerning the purpose of entering into the transaction; and - an assessment of the reasonableness of any commercial rationale given by directors for entering into the transaction.
+- any advice obtained by the company concerning the transaction; - any correspondence concerning the transaction; - minutes of meetings or other documents in which the transaction is considered; - records of discussions with directors and other parties concerning the purpose of entering into the transaction and its effect; and - an assessment of the reasonableness of any commercial rationale given by directors for entering into the transaction.

-Section 596AB: Elements of the offence The effect of the transaction was to prevent or reduce the recoverability of employee entitlements • Material and information showing the impact on the recovery of entitlements, including: - details of outstanding employee entitlements from an analysis of wage records, the report as to affairs and proofs of debt received; and - details of how the transaction has had the effect, and the quantum of the effect, on the recovery by employees of outstanding entitlements.
+The effect of the transaction was to prevent or reduce the recoverability of employee entitlements.

+Impact on recovery of employee entitlements

+Material and information showing the impact on the recovery of entitlements, including:

+- details of outstanding employee entitlements from an analysis of wage records, the report on company activities and property (ROCAP) and proofs of debt; and - details of how the transaction has had the effect, and the quantum of the effect, on the recovery by employees of outstanding entitlements.